cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

  content to the right into your editor and update \<your-sim-start>,\<bonsai_url>,
   \<bonsai_username>,\<bonsai_accesskey,\<your-sim-start>,\<your-acr>.

-Run the `az batch` command, it will create a task with the id:“simulation-task-1”.
+Run the `az batch` command, it will create a task with the id “simulation-task-1”.

 Create additional tasks by modifying the task.json file as needed.